-PARTI INSPECTION PROCEDURES AND CERTAIN OBSERVATIONS Members of the Board's inspection staff ("the inspection team") conducted primary procedures for the inspection from August 31, 2015 to September 4, 2015.4 A. Review of Audit Engagements The inspection procedures included a review of portions of two issuer audits performed by the Firm.
+PARTI INSPECTION PROCEDURES AND CERTAIN OBSERVATIONS Members of the Board's staff ("the inspection team") conducted primary procedures for the inspection from October 12, 2015 to October 23, 2015.
+A. Review of Audit Engagements The inspection procedures included reviews of portions of two issuer audits performed by the Firm and the Firm's audit work on one other issuer audit engagement in which it played a role but was not the principal auditor.
 The inspection team identified matters that it considered to be deficiencies in the performance of the work it reviewed.
-The deficiency relates to auditing an aspect of an issuer's financial statements that the issuer restated after the primary inspection procedures.5 The description of the deficiency in Part I.A of this report includes, at the end of the description of the deficiency, a reference to a specific paragraph of the auditing standard that relates to that deficiency.
+The description of the deficiency in Part I.A of this report includes, at the end of the description of the deficiency, references to a specific paragraph of the auditing standard that relates to that deficiency.
 The text of that paragraph is set forth in Appendix A to this report.
-The reference in this sub-Part include only the standard that primarily relates to the deficiency; it does not present a comprehensive list of every auditing standard that applies to the deficiency.
+The reference in this sub-Part includes only the standard that primarily relates to the deficiency; it does not present a comprehensive list of every auditing standard that applies to the deficiency.
 Further, certain broadly applicable aspects of the auditing standards that may be relevant to a deficiency, such as provisions requiring due professional care, including the exercise of professional skepticism; the accumulation of sufficient appropriate audit evidence; and the performance of procedures that address risks, are not included in any references to the auditing standards in this sub-Part, unless the lack of compliance with these standards is the primary reason for the deficiency.
 These broadly applicable provisions are described in Part I.B of this report.
+No. 10, Supervision of the Audit Engagement) or for the Firm's role in an audit during the twelve-month period preceding the outset of the inspection.
 For this purpose, "primary procedures" include field work, other review of audit work papers, and the evaluation of the Firm's quality control policies and procedures through review of documentation and interviews of Firm personnel.
 Primary procedures do not include (1) inspection planning, which is performed prior to primary procedures, and (2) inspection follow-up procedures, wrap-up, analysis of results, and the preparation of the inspection report, which extend beyond the primary procedures.
-The 2015 inspection did not include review of any additional audit work related to the restatement.